Madinat al-Zahra: The lower level

+The congregational mosque

-The city's main congregational mosque, also known today as the Aljama Mosque, was located on the lower level just east of the Upper Garden and Salón Rico complex.
+The city's main congregational mosque (sometimes referred to as the Aljama Mosque) was located on the lower level just east of the Upper Garden and Salón Rico complex.
 It could be reached from the palaces via a covered ramp passage in the eastern wall of the Upper Garden's terrace.
 Other roads led to the mosque from the rest of the city around it.
-Like the Great Mosque of Cordoba, a private passage allowed for the caliph to enter the mosque directly into the maqsura, the privileged area near the mihrab.
+Like the Great Mosque of Córdoba, a private passage allowed for the caliph to enter the mosque directly into the maqsura, the privileged area near the mihrab.
 The mosque had a rectangular floor plan aligned northwest to southeast, in accordance with the qibla (direction of prayer).
-This orientation is notably different from the southern qibla orientation of the much older Great Mosque of Cordoba, which reflects that conceptions of the qibla changed over time in this part of the Islamic world.
+This orientation is notably different from the southern qibla orientation of the much older Great Mosque of Córdoba, which reflects that conceptions of the qibla changed over time in this part of the Islamic world.
 Outside the mosque, on its northwest side and near the entrance, is a set of facilities which provided for the ritual of ablutions.

 The mosque building was divided between an open courtyard (sahn) to the northwest and an interior prayer hall to the southeast.
 The mosque was entered via three gates that led into the courtyard and were located on the courtyard's central axes: two lateral gates (to the northeast and southwest) and one on the main central axis of the mosque itself (to the northwest).
 The latter gate was flanked on one side by a minaret with a square base.
-This is the earliest evidence of such a minaret being used in the architecture of al-Andalus, as it is older even than the minaret Abd ar-Rahman III later built for the Great Mosque in Cordoba.
+This is the earliest evidence of such a minaret being used in the architecture of al-Andalus, as it is older even than the minaret Abd ar-Rahman III later built for the Great Mosque in Córdoba.
 The base of the minaret measures 5 meters per side, and according to historical sources (Al-Maqqari in particular) it originally stood approximately 20 meters high.
 The mosque's prayer hall was divided by rows of arches into five parallel "naves".
-Archeological evidence has shown that the arches were double-tiered, emulating the same design feature seen in the Great Mosque of Cordoba.
+Archeological evidence has shown that the arches were double-tiered, emulating the same design feature seen in the Great Mosque of Córdoba.
 The middle nave, in front of what would have been the mihrab (wall niche symbolizing the direction of prayer), was wider than the other four naves of the mosque.